CatFatOw/Can-Agents-Write-Good-Property-Based-Tests/README.md

 # Can Agents Write Good Property-Based Tests?

-Project for the Carnegie Mellon University (CMU) REU program by Michael Wu, May 2026.
+Research for the Carnegie Mellon University (CMU) REU program by Michael Wu, May 2026.

 This repository studies whether a modern coding agent can produce useful property-based tests (PBTs) for real Python APIs.
 The experiment is inspired by